How It Works

 3. Sample a dataset layout (feature types, assignments, graph size bounds).

-4. Sample a DAG and node assignments.
+4. Sample a latent DAG plus feature-to-node and target-to-node assignments.

-8. Emit DatasetBundle outputs; optionally persist shards and diagnostics.
+9. Emit DatasetBundle outputs; optionally persist shards and diagnostics.

 Core Concepts